-In addition, Lessee, in its sole and absolute discretion without Lessor's consent, may cause the Guarantee referenced in Section 19.15 hereof to be replaced under the condition that the Guarantee be replaced by a guarantee of identical terms and conditions from any "reasonably creditworthy entity" provided there is adequate consideration for such Guarantee and the Guarantee is binding and enforceable against the new Guarantor as confirmed by an opinion of Lessee's legal counsel in form and content and from counsel reasonably acceptable to Lessor.
+In addition, Lessee, in its sole and absolute discretion without Lessor's consent, may cause the Guarantee referenced in Section 19.15 hereof to be replaced under the condition that the Guarantee be replaced by a guarantee of identical terms and conditions from any "reasonably creditworthy entity".

 Leasehold Mortgages.
 Lessee, and every successor and assign of Lessee, is hereby given the right, without Lessor's consent, to mortgage its interest in this Lease or assign this Lease as security, under one or more Leasehold Mortgages.
 If Lessee and/or any successor or assign shall mortgage this Lease, and if the Leasehold Mortgagee shall send to Lessor written notice thereof, specifying Leasehold Mortgagee's name and address, Lessor agrees that the following provisions shall apply to such Leasehold Mortgage and to any successive holders thereof, and shall supersede any inconsistent provisions contained in any other section of this Lease, as long as the Leasehold Mortgage shall remain unsatisfied of record or until written notice of satisfaction is given by such Leasehold Mortgagee to Lessor:

 If any Lessee Event of Default (as defined herein) shall occur, Lessor shall have no right to terminate this Lease or exercise any remedies under this Lease, including but not limited to, any rights to reenter, repossess or relet the Land, unless Lessor shall first give to each Leasehold Mortgagee a notice of default (the "Leasehold Mortgagee Notice of Default"), which shall contain a statement of all existing events of default under the Lease.
-If within ten (10) days after receipt of such Leasehold Mortgagee Notice of Default, Leasehold Mortgagee shall have cured any stated monetary Event of Default and/or if within sixty (60) days after receipt of such Leasehold Mortgagee Notice of Default, Leasehold Mortgagee shall have cured or commenced the curing of any stated non-monetary Lessee Event of Default and shall thereafter prosecute the same to completion with all reasonable diligence, then in such event, but subject to the provisions of Section 11.2(b) below, Lessor shall not be entitled to terminate this Lease or exercise any such remedy and, upon thetimely curing of the Lessee Event of Default, both the notice of default given to Lessee and the Leasehold Mortgagee Notice of Default given to Leasehold Mortgagee shall be null and void.
+If within ten (30) days after receipt of such Leasehold Mortgagee Notice of Default, Leasehold Mortgagee shall have cured any stated monetary Event of Default and/or if within sixty (60) days after receipt of such Leasehold Mortgagee Notice of Default, Leasehold Mortgagee shall have cured or commenced the curing of any stated non-monetary Lessee Event of Default and shall thereafter prosecute the same to completion with all reasonable diligence, then in such event, but subject to the provisions of Section 11.2(b) below, Lessor shall not be entitled to terminate this Lease or exercise any such remedy and, upon the curing of the Lessee Event of Default, both the notice of default given to Lessee and the Leasehold Mortgagee Notice of Default given to Leasehold Mortgagee shall be null and void.